 5.1.24.
 Data protection best practices shall be followed for storing private and sensitive data

 5.1.25.
 Systems should be designed to respond appropriately if an attack on a vehicle is detected.

+5.1.25.
+The systems should log relevant information, which can be used for post-incident analysis.

 5.2.
 Annex B and C provide examples of mitigations that may be used.
 These are not exhaustive and may not be applicable for the specific implementation of a given product or service.